Thorold's deer: Evolution

+The cervid family first appears in the Asian fossil record around the Oligocene, and the subfamily Cervinae about 13.8 million years ago.
+This genus is first represented by the species Cervus magnus, which is known from the early-mid Pliocene of China.

+Approximately 2.5 to 2.6 million years ago, during the Late Pliocene, the lineage leading to wapiti, Sika deer, and Thorold's deer split from the red deer lineage.
+Thorold's deer and the common ancestor of sika deer and wapiti diverged 1.7 million years ago, during the Early Pleistocene.
+Moldovan palaeontologist Roman Croitor suggests Thorold's deer is a descendant of the Eurasian genus Eucladoceros.

 Description

 Thorold's deer is one of the largest deer species, with a shoulder height around 115 to 140 cm.
 Males, which typically weigh from 180 to 230 kg, are significantly larger than females, at 90 to 160 kg in weight.
 The hair is coarse and grey-brown over most of the body, fading to yellowish buff on the underparts, with a distinct reddish-brown patch on the rump, and a ridge of darker hair running down the spine.
 During winter, the coat is paler, and about twice as thick as during the summer, being thicker even than that of a moose.
 The head is darker than the rest of the body, especially in males, and contrasts with pure white markings on the lips, around the nose, and the throat just below the chin.